Your cart is currently empty!

 So, what changed?
 What is so different this time around?
 Why hasn’t the little voice sucked me back in like it did so many times before?
 All those questions have the same answer: I found a community.
 I was maybe three or four days into sobriety and stumbled upon Boozemusings while Googling ‘alcohol withdrawal timeline.’
 I read what felt like a zillion articles written by people brave enough to share their stories, and a couple of days later, I signed up for BOOM.
 A couple of days after that, I wrote my first post.

 It has made such a difference to have the support of this community and to be able to offer mine in return.
 Actively engaging with the BOOM community has helped me triumph over alcohol in a way I never could before, and even though I know that I can never, ever, declare total victory and become complacent, I really do feel triumphant.
-In fact, I have felt triumphant at least once a month since August 29, 2020 and I would be willing to bet that almost every single member of this community understands that feeling.
+In fact, I have felt triumphant at least once a month since August 29, 2020, and I would be willing to bet that almost every single member of this community understands that feeling.
 Whether it’s the triumph of outlasting a craving, of making it through Day One, of tackling your first social situation without drinking, or of reaching a major milestone, most of us know the feeling of wanting to shout it from the rooftops.
 The great thing about BOOM is that it gives us a place to do just that.
 We have a place to be jubilant about our sobriety – a place to be noisily happy about how amazing it feels to get those wins, no matter how small.
 Maintaining sobriety is NOT impossible.
 There is no time like the present to put that bottle down and walk away from it.
-Won’t you join me in a Jubilant June?
+Won’t you join me in Boom?
 Let’s celebrate those wins together!

 More Reading :